eaudeweb/edw_modules/modules/edw_paragraphs/README.md

 multiple slides.
 To get this paragraph type enable the EDW Paragraphs Carousel submodule.

+### Container
+This module provides a paragraph Container useful when you want to store other components.
+To get this paragraph type enable the EDW Paragraphs Carousel submodule.

 ### Document
 The Document paragraph allows editors to render documents.
 To get this paragraph type enable the EDW Paragraphs Carousel submodule.